Here is the latest update from Anne-Marie:

-I have set up a super movers group on a Wednesday morning and have different activities set up for all pupils to access.
-These groups focus on Balance, coordination, hand eye coordination, ball skills, uneven surfaces and core strength.
+I have set up a Super Movers group on a Monday morning and have different activities set up for all pupils to access.
+These groups focus on balance, coordination, hand/eye coordination, ball skills, uneven surfaces and core strength.

 I am looking to work alongside Caroline Essame, OT to be able to offer some 1-1 time with pupils not on the MOVE programme but who could benefit from some physical , sensory movement.